vigneshavm/Interview-questions/Dockeer-Microservices .md

+- Design patterns are proven, reusable solutions to common problems in software design.
+- Design patterns improve code readability, reusability, maintainability, and scalability.
-Design patterns are proven, reusable solutions to common problems in software design.
-They are not code templates but rather general solutions that can be adapted to specific needs.
-Design patterns improve code readability, reusability, maintainability, and scalability.
-They help developers avoid reinventing the wheel by providing standard approaches to solving design issues.
+- They are not code templates but rather general solutions that can be adapted to specific needs.
+- They help developers avoid reinventing the wheel by providing standard approaches to solving design issues.

 **Example**:
 For instance, the **Singleton Pattern** ensures that a class has only one instance, which is useful in situations like managing database connections or configuration settings.